josephbrockw/bitorm/README.md

 ## Installation

-Copy `bitorm.py` into your project.
+Copy `bitorm.py` and `db.py` into your project.
 That's it — there's nothing to install.

 If you're using it as a package: